JonasRieger/ldaPrototype/README.md

 ## Contribution
 This R package is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-For wishes, issues, and bugs please use the [issue tracker](https://github.com/JonasRieger/ldaPrototype/issues).
+For bug reports and feature requests please use the [issue tracker](https://github.com/JonasRieger/ldaPrototype/issues).